-Note 7-Subsequent Events
+Note 8-Subsequent Events

-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the financial statements were issued.
-Other than as described in these financial statements in relation to the Company's Initial Public Offering (Note 3) and related transactions, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to the date that the unaudited condensed financial statements were issued.
+Based upon this review, the Company did not identify subsequent events that would have required adjustment or disclosure in the unaudited condensed financial statements.